 - Reduced time to market;

 - Created a positive work environment;

 - Fostered new ideas.

 How to improve Developer Experience

 As for the work environment and the company culture in general, investing in the continuous learning of each developer is definitely a great way to enhance team members.
 Similarly, encouraging the development of personal and open‑source projects, for example, by offering some of the company's resources and infrastructure, on the one hand, enhances the creative and inventive aspect of developers, and on the other hand, can be an opportunity to develop new corporate assets.
-The adoption of practices such as Agile and Docs as Code methodology, and organizing the company according to the Composable Enterprise paradigm helps improve the overall Developer Experience.
+The adoption of practices such as Agile, Platform Engineering, and Docs as Code methodology, and organizing the company according to the Composable Enterprise paradigm helps improve the overall Developer Experience.